Blue-Ventures-Conservation/GEM/README.md

-After you have opened the links or saved the GEEMMM locally, there are detailed code-comment instructions at the beginning of each module and above each distinct section of each module.
-Be sure to carefully read, in full, the instructions for each module.
+After you have opened the links or saved the GEEMMM locally, there are detailed code-comment instructions at the beginning of each module and above each distinct section and step of each module.
+Be sure to carefully read, in full, the instructions
+for each module.
 It is in these instructions where the user must identify input datasets, determine impactful variables, and understand how certain functions within the GEEMMM will operate.
-Throughout each module, there are comments at the end of each distinct section identifying the end of the user inputs/instruction.
+Throughout each module, there are comments at the end of each distinct section and step identifying the end of the user inputs/instruction.

 The data inputs for the GEEMMM have both internal and external source options, however, to perform the classification in Module 2, classification reference areas